Until Darkness Takes Us

 His shoulders throb from shoring up

-too many pounded sidewalks,
+too many sidewalks, highways,

 pressing the guts from earth's belly.